richardcrowley/parkrun-capstone/README.md

 ### Limitations

-**Has the goal of predicting finish times with sufficient accuracy to replace the stopwatch been acheived?**
+**Has the goal of predicting finish times with sufficient accuracy to replace the stopwatch been achieved?**

 Whilst overall the model scores very well on the full dataset, when applying to single event to predict times it has some significant limitations